tiepdotme/serenade-wind/_posts/2020-09-17-survey-sea-trial-part-3.md

 A couple of stressful moments occurred during the day, and as I debriefed with Andrew, I told him I was struck at how calm Bill appeared to be.
 Not surprisingly, these moments happened when...

- - approaching the marina and not anticipating a strong gust across the hull, pushing us into a dock; luckily there was no damage except to the rudder of the windvane
+ - approaching the marina and not anticipating a strong current pushing against the hull and onto a dock; luckily there was no damage except to the rudder of the windvane
  - while attempting to leave the sling, Bill was down below trying to prime the impeller with water which took about 10 minutes...
 10 minutes we didn't have as there was a particularly grumpy man screaming and yelling at us to get the hell out
  - on our return, we had arrived at the second New River bridge that was 10 minutes away from shutting down due to rush hour.
-We would be in limbo for an hour and a half doing doughnuts in the channel as the sun slowly set.
+We would be in limbo for an hour and a half doing doughnuts in the channel as the sun slowly set

 Bill seemed to take this all in stride and this gave a sense of calm (at least to me) during these flare-up of stress and emotions.
+If you want a more detailed account of the day, we will elaborate on the experience in a future post.

 It's been a lengthy and headspinning day, so we'll recap the sea trial in our next post while we wait for Ian's marine survey write-up.